 2.1.
 Study Sites and Subjects

 The study was conducted at Kanpur Zoological Park under conservation breeding programs.
 In Kanpur Zoo there was two male, and one female rhinoceros are present.
-For this study permission was taken from the chief conservator of forest wildlife, Uttar Pradesh, Lucknow under the guidelines for scientific research in protected areas issued on dated 26.07.2006 by Ministry of Environment, Forest and Climate Change, Government of India, New Delhi.
+For this study permission was granted from the chief conservator of forest wildlife, Uttar Pradesh, Lucknow under the guidelines for scientific research in protected areas issued on dated 26.07.2006 by Ministry of Environment, Forest and Climate Change, Government of India, New Delhi.

 2.2.
 Observation Period